powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 ::::

 ## Range Actions
-A FARAO "Range Action" is a remedial action with a continuous or discrete set-point.
+A OpenRAO "Range Action" is a remedial action with a continuous or discrete set-point.
 If the range action is inactive, its set-point is equal to its value in the initial network.
 If it is activated, its set-point is optimized by the RAO to improve the objective function.
-FARAO has four types of range actions : PST range actions, HVDC range actions, "injection" range actions and counter- trading range actions.
+OpenRAO has four types of range actions : PST range actions, HVDC range actions, "injection" range actions and counter- trading range actions.

 ### PST Range Action